by Dolores Andalkar

 Yoga has taught me so much, but mostly how to get in touch with my spirit.
 It’s taught me how to create the space within myself for all possibilities and to be able to enjoy the process of life rather than run away from it.
 I have learned to look inside myself for answers and to love myself with all my beauty and flaws.

-If you are just going through the motions of life disconnected from spirit, not connecting to your innermost self, then you are not living fully.
-Through my yoga practice, I learned it is okay to feel but I do not have to engage with every feeling and ride the wave of every anxious thought.
+If you are just going through the motions of life disconnected from spirit, not connecting to your innermost self, you are not living fully.
+Through my yoga practice, I learned it is okay to feel.
+But I do not have to engage with every feeling and ride the wave of every anxious thought.
 I’ve learned to breathe again and use that breath to connect on many deeper levels to spirit.
 I believe when we feel lost, we may really just be disconnected—disconnected from ourselves, disconnected from others, and disconnected from spirit.
 I’ve learned to make that connection, and I am forever grateful for this practice of yoga.
 What can I say?
 Yoga makes you feel good!

 Dolores Andalkar took her first Hatha/Vinyasa yoga teacher training in 2004 and most recently became a Kundalini Yoga Teacher.
 She is teaches in Bergen County, NJ.